Creamy Asparagus Soup

 - Cut the tips off 2lbs of asparagus and set aside.
 Cut the stalks into 1″ pieces.

-- Saute 1 medium white onion and 1/4 cup of pine nuts in butter for about 5 minutes.
+- Saute 1 medium white onion and 1/4 cup of pine nuts

 - Add 4 cups of vegetable broth, asparagus stalks, 1 teaspoon of thyme and bring to a boil.